ChomeNS/chomens-bot-java-mirror/README.md

 # ChomeNS Bot Java
 A Java verison of ChomeNS Bot.

+# Cum piling
-Also you will see that the exploits plugin is missing because I gitignored it to prevent exploit leaks
+You will see that the exploits plugin is missing because I gitignored it to prevent exploit leaks

-To make this compile just make `ExploitsPlugin.java` in the plugins folder and add this code:
+To make this cum pie just make `ExploitsPlugin.java` in the plugins folder and add this code:

 ```java
 package land.chipmunk.chayapak.chomens_bot.plugins;